dterstege/FASTMAP/README.md

 <img width="1458" alt="Screen Shot 2021-07-15 at 2 38 11 PM" src="https://user-images.githubusercontent.com/44174532/126401086-298d93be-2756-44c3-81ea-e1be6e65b507.png">

 - **2.9 Adjusting Registration**.
-Missized and often off-centered regions will then populate on the registration image and a window titled *ROIManager* will appear appear.
+Missized and often off-centered regions will then populate on the registration image and a window titled *ROIManager* will appear.
 Using this ROI Manager, select all regions (click on the region at the top of the list, hold the 'shift' key, then click on the region at the bottom of the list), next select "More... > OR(Combine)", then click "add(t)".
 Finally, click 'OK'.

 <img width="1463" alt="Screen Shot 2021-07-15 at 2 43 41 PM" src="https://user-images.githubusercontent.com/44174532/126401267-f10c330f-7601-42ca-badb-cf1b36f44388.png">